programminghistorian/jekyll/new-lesson-workflow.md

 You must use the "list" format shown above for the authors and reviewers fields, even if there is only one author or reviewer.

+Don't forget to put a blank line after the final `---` in your YAML block before proceeding with your lesson.

 Write in Markdown
 -----------------